-Joey looked toward where the Pleiades ought to be, cleared his throat, and went on, "I'm picking up a lot of trepidation there.
-Fear of this or that, apprehension."
+Joey looked toward where the Pleiades ought to be, cleared his throat, and went on: “I'm picking up a lot of trepidation there.
+Fear of this or that—apprehension.”
 Joey paused for a moment.

-"Imagine if you will, that you think you know where you want to go.
+“Imagine, if you will, that you think you know where you want to go.
 You try to sense, through the heavy fog of doubt, where your true place is, the one you feel in your gut is right, the one that gives you relief from feeling like an impostor.
-You look for guidance, but all you have is a compass that you don't trust.
-The compass is getting swayed by a heavy bag around your neck, filled with ferrous and ferocious fears, uncertainties, ideas of how thing are that just aren't so.
+You look for guidance, but all you have is a compass you don't trust.
+The compass gets swayed by a heavy bag around your neck, filled with ferrous and ferocious fears, uncertainties, ideas of how thing are that just aren't so.
 And the compass goes wild, points here one second then swings and points to the left or the right, or even back to where you came from.
-You try to put one foot in front of the other, but one foot is snarled in the ho-hum of "normal," everyday life, as the other tries to get a toehold in the imaginable."
-Joey sighed despondently and again turned toward the Sun.
+You try to put one foot in front of the other, but one foot is snarled in the ho-hum of 'normal,' everyday life, as the other tries to get a toehold in the imaginable."
+Joey sighed despondently and again turned toward the sun.

 For a while, no bun said a word.
 Joey took out a half-burnt catnip stogie and lit it up.
 "Weren't you supposed to quit that?" asked Molly, a bit too loudly when she heard the crackle of the stogie lighting up.
 Joey nodded, "Yeah, there's supposed to be a whole story about that.
 Also, one about me visiting my elementary school."